Think carefully about what you wash into the gutter.

 - Turpentine can be reused, so there is no need to throw it away after its first use.

-- Always store turpentine in a clearly labelled solvent resistant container with childproof cap.
+- Always store turpentine in a clearly labelled solvent-resistant container with a childproof cap.

-- Rags which have been used to soak up turpentine can be thrown away in your normal household bin.
+- Rags that have been used to soak up turpentine can be thrown away in your normal household bin.

 - If throwing away old paint, allow it to dry out by leaving the lid off for a few days.
 To speed up the drying process you can add dirt, sand or kitty litter to the paint.